department-of-veterans-affairs/vets-design-system-documentation/src/_components/list.md

 ### How this component works

-* **Use square list-item-type for unordered lists.** The square list item type is preferred.
 * **Two or more items.** Lists with 2 or more items are acceptable.

 ### Choosing between variations